 If you’ve ever been to a gym, you might’ve seen resistance bands floating around.
 Perhaps you’ve used them before or you want to know the benefits before you pick one up.
-Coach Alice tells you what you need to know about these effective bands and why they might be a great addition to your workout regime.
+Our coach tells you what you need to know about these effective bands and why they might be a great addition to your workout regime.

 What do resistance bands do?